edwinjeon/NBA-Salary-Prediction/README.md

 Without any tuning and adjustment, Random Forest regressor showed best test result among four.
 So I chose Random Forest to build a prediction model.

-Since Random Forest is less vulnerable to multicollinearity and overfitting issues, I tried four combinations to find best set for prediction:
+Since Random Forest is less vulnerable to multicollinearity and overfitting issues, I tried four different combinations to find best set for prediction:
 - Using 2024-25 data and limited features (stats that I used for LR)
 - Using 2024-25 data and all features (including every stats on dataset)
 - Using 2010-25 data and limited features
 - **Using 2010-25 data and all features**

-Among these four, using 2010-25 data and all features performed the best.
+Among these four, using 2010-25 data and all features performed the best for Random Forest.
 Then I conducted some hyperparameter tuning to further improve performance of the model.

-Testing results were:
+Final testing results were:
 - **RMSE**: $4,199,705.10
 - **R-squared (R²)**: 0.7440

 ## 🧠 Deep Learning

 I lastly built Deep Learning model through **PyTorch**.
-Since it is DL which requires lots of data, I used 2010 data with all the features, just like my RF model.
+Since it is Deep Learning which requires lots of data, I used data ranging from 2010-2025 with all the features, just like my RF model.
 I trained up to 50 epochs, and testing results were:
 - **RMSE**: $4,931,571.61
 - **R-squared (R²)**: 0.6501